-The Peter White Public Library on-line catalog and research databases are available with a computer appointment.
+The Peter White Public Library online catalog and research databases are available during our walk-in hours.

 Methods of Access

 Access to other Peter White Public Library computers and the Internet is provided without charge.
-To make an appointment to use a computer, call 906-226-4311.
 If you do not have a PWPL card, you can still use the computers with a guest pass.

 Visitors to the area may request a guest card for one-time use.
 Time limits for patron cards also apply to guest passes.